Bushfires of 2009 Community Support Project

 Many members of the committee were directly involved in the initial response to communities impacted by the bushfires of February 2009.
 The committee is building on collective experience from Murray PHN, Department of Health and Human Services, Lower Hume Primary Care Partnership, Eastern Melbourne PHN, Australian Primary Mental Health Alliance (APMHA), Nexus Primary Health, Mitchell Shire, Murrindindi Shire, Alexandra District Health and GV Health.

-- Trauma - reaction and recovery health information
+- Better Health Channel: trauma - reaction and recovery health information

 - The University of Melbourne is completing a 10-year study 'BeyondBushfires' working to understand how people and communities are getting by after the February 2009 fires and what helps them through this process.
 Visit their website or Facebook page.